Lauraquiroga/EdgeDetectionAlgorithms/README.md

 J. F. Canny, "A Computational Approach to Edge Detection," IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. PAMI-8, no. 6, pp. 679-698, Nov.
 1986.

 Code in Sobel and Roberts classes was adapted from:
 adamiao. sobel-filter-tutorial.
 Accessed: 2025-02-25.
 2019. url: https://github.com/adamiao/sobel-filter-tutorial/blob/master/sobel_from_scratch.py
+Which is licensed under the GNU General Public License v3.0 (GPL-3.0)